Richmond, Virginia • (804) 257-7256 • Wendy W. Martin • www.w-comm.net

 Today’s media outlets – newspapers, magazines, broadcast – operate with a skeletal staff.
 Getting a reporter’s interest and subsequent “media hits” requires strategy, ingenuity, persistence and connections.
 Simultaneously, social media (Facebook, Google+, Twitter) and blogging offer exciting opportunities to make meaningful connections with your audiences.

 Memorable, effective speeches take time to prepare – on average one hour for every spoken minute.
 Executives don’t have that kind of time.
 I do.
 Give me a half hour of your time, as much background material as possible and tell me how you want your audience to be changed as a result of your remarks.
 I’ll deliver a powerful speech that enables you to connect with and activate your audience.

-Over the last decade, I’ve completed more than 400 speeches – everything from minutes-long award acceptances and clever introductions to commencement addresses, eulogies, and keynote speeches on topics ranging from corporate responsibility, education, leadership and the environment to manufacturing, innovation and volunteerism.
+Over the last two decades, I’ve completed more than 500 speeches – everything from minutes-long award acceptances and clever introductions to commencement addresses, eulogies, and keynote speeches on topics ranging from corporate responsibility, education, leadership and the environment to manufacturing, innovation and volunteerism.

 "Grand Slam!
 The speech resonated with the …

 executives.
 You did a wonderful job with the script.

 – Ed Grier, Dean, School of Business, Virginia Commonwealth University